lionelroy/tdd-react-jest-enzyme/README.md

 - The Personlist component tests is done and we can move on to a new component now...
 - TO BE CONTINUED...
+- Create library of TDD components and add more theory about TDD.